Kekko Kamen: Characters

-A first year student at the Sparta Academy.
+A first-year student at the Sparta Academy.
 Mayumi is an innocent and good-natured girl, but her failure to meet the school's high academic standards often lands her in the school's torture chamber, where she is subjected to humiliating punishments.
-However, before the teachers are about to completely violate her, Kekko Kamen always bursts in and save the day.
+However, before the teachers are about to completely violate her, Kekko Kamen always bursts in and saves the day.
 Her heroine's constant rescuing of her has filled Mayumi with a deep amount of affection for her, but she is often used by the principal and faculty as bait to lure Kekko Kamen into a trap.